 What is a red eye coffee?

 Have you ever woken up, maybe after staying up a little too late or drinking a little too much the night before, and known that your regular drip coffee wasn’t going to fully wake you up?
 Or ridden cross-country and needed something high octane to get you through the drive, with as few stops as possible?
-To understand what a red eye is, it’s important to understand why the red eye is.
+To understand what a red eye is, it’s important to understand why it’s called the red eye, especially when you’re learning how to make coffee to keep you up for a few extra hours.

 The red eye is named after a red-eye flight, which is famously a middle of the night flight from the west coast to New York City.
 The “red eye” flight is synonymous with the need to stay awake for the long haul from coast to coast.
-The red eye gets the job done with as few trips as possible, without spending time drinking multiple cups due to its added strength.
+So, if you are looking for new coffee bar ideas or recipes to help keep you awake, this might be just your new favorite.
+The red eye gets the job done for any coffee lover with as few trips as possible, without spending time drinking multiple cups due to its added strength.

 History of the red eye